Welcome to Croner-i’s statement on GDPR and Data Security.

 In this privacy notice, “personal data” means any information relating to an individual who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data or an online identifier.

-We are legally known as Croner Taxwise Limited, and our address is: Croner House, Wheatfield Way, Hinckley, LE10 1YG
+We are legally known as Croner-i Limited, and our address is: Croner-i Limited, 240 Blackfriars Road

 We form part of a larger group of undertakings known as ‘The Peninsula Group’.
 Other Companies that sit within our Group of companies within the global group:

-Peninsula Business Services (UK), Croner Group Limited (UK), Croner-i (UK), Bright HR (UK), Health Assured (UK), Peninsula Employment Services (Ireland), Graphite HRM (Ireland), Employsure (Australia), Employsure (New Zealand), Peninsula Business Services (Canada).
+Peninsula Business Services (UK), Croner Group Limited (UK), Croner Taxwise (UK), Bright HR (UK), Health Assured (UK), Peninsula Employment Services (Ireland), Graphite HRM (Ireland), Employsure (Australia), Employsure (New Zealand), Peninsula Business Services (Canada).